the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ## Data Types: Primitives

+Back to the actual code.
 Every programming language comes with data types which help developers to represent different kinds of information.
 You have learned about two of them already: string and number.
-While a **string** represents a sequence of characters (essentialy text) in quotes (single or double -- choose and stick to one of them), a **number** represents fixed point (also called integer or int) or floating point (also called decimal or float) digits which can be positive or negative:
+While a **string** represents a sequence of characters (essentialy text) in quotes (single or double -- choose and stick to one of them), a **number** represents fixed point (also called integer or int) digits or floating point (also called decimal or float) digits which can be positive or negative:

 {title="index.js",lang="javascript"}
 ~~~~~~~